 Let me ask you this - how many times was “4213 ways to cook eggs” or “100 things you should be doing” actually helped you out?
 My guess… probably not many times.
 The issue with those articles is, they have been written to satisfy the content trends i.e. use a number, make the articles really long.
-But most of this articles give as much value to the customers as powdered sugar.
-You'll just get fat, lazy and annoyed for wasting your time.
+But most of these articles give as much value to the customers as powdered sugar.
+You'll just get fat, lazy, and annoyed for wasting your time.
 Great anti-commercial.

 Let me throw up some other cases from my “grinds my gears” bag fanny pack